Soon the nights will be crisp, and the leaves will start their glorious display of fiery reds, oranges, yellows, and browns.

 Leaf Luminaries — Turn a recycled plastic jug into a beautiful luminary to display in your window or use as a centerpiece this fall.

 Leaf Lanterns — This is a similar idea, with no plastic jug needed.
-These would be beautiful centerpiece.
+These craft with real leaves would be beautiful centerpiece.

-Fall Leaf Turkey — Those colorful autumn leaves become a colorful turkey tail in this craft.
+Fall Leaf Turkey — Turn colorful autumn leaves become a colorful turkey tail in this craft.

 Fall Nature Sensory Bin — Use those colorful leaves, acorns, and more to create your own fall nature bin for the kids to explore.